plone/volto/docs/source/configuration/settings-reference.md

     You can edit this limit in the `settings` object setting a new value in bytes (for example, to set 500 mb you need to write 5000000000).

+### initialReducers

+!!! block ""

+    The initial state passed from server to browser needs to be minimal in order to optimize the resultant html generated.
+This state gets stored in `window.__data` and received in client.

+    We whitelisted a few required reducers that are needed to make volto work specially in SSR so that the `initialState` are not different.
+You can edit this list and add reducers specific to your requirements.

+    ```
+    initialReducers: ['userSession','content', ...your reducers here]
+    ```

 ## Server-specific serverConfig